 LibreOffice stores user-specific data in a directory in the home directory for each user.
 The location is operating system specific.
 Go to Tools > Options > LibreOffice > Paths on the main menu bar to view where other configuration data are stored.
 For example, on computer running Windows XP, this is C:\Documents and Settings\<user name>\Application Data.
 User macros are stored in LibreOffice\4\user\basic.
 Each library is stored in its own directory off the basic directory.

-It is not important to understand where macros are stored for casual use.
+For casual use, it is not necessary to understand where macros are stored.
 If you know where they are stored, however, you can create a backup, share your macros, or inspect them if there is an error.

 Go to Tools > Macros > Organize Dialogs on the main menu bar to open the LibreOffice Macro Organizer dialog (Figure 171 on page 151).
 Alternatively, go to Tools > Macros > Organize Macros > LibreOffice Basic on the main menu bar to open the LibreOffice Macros dialog (Figure 170 on page 151) and then click the Organizer button.